 | 19+ | 120 | 1500 |

-Recovery days are based on the total number of pitches thrown by a player in a day, including all travel pitches.
+Art.
+2. Recovery Days.
+Recovery days are based on the total number of pitches thrown by a player in a day, including all house and travel pitches.

 For the rules below, one day rest means if you pitch on Monday, you cannot pitch on Tuesday.
 Two days rest means if you pitch on Monday, you cannot pitch on Tuesday or Wednesday.
 Three days' rest means if you pitch on Monday you cannot pitch on Tuesday, Wednesday or Thursday.
 Four days rest means you cannot pitch on Tuesday, Wednesday, Thursday or Friday.
 The number of hours between starts is not a factor.